StudioEtrange/linuxgsm-docker/README.md

 Some configurations are mandatory

   * `LGSM_GAMESERVERNAME` is the lgsm server name which must be one value picked from https://github.com/GameServerManagers/LinuxGSM/tree/master/lgsm/config-default/config-lgsm
-  * `LGSM_DEFAULT_CFG_DIRNAME` is the folder which contains lgsm default config files which must be one value picked from https://github.com/GameServerManagers/Game-Server-Configs
+  * `LGSM_DEFAULT_CFG_DIRNAME` is the folder which contains lgsm default config files which may be one existing folder name picked from https://github.com/GameServerManagers/Game-Server-Configs if it exist.
+Empty if none.

 ## Update / Install server game lifecycle